-Creating permanent links to documents (pages)
+Creating permanent links to pages

 is the permanent equivalent of:

-Linking specific language versions of documents
+Linking specific language versions of pages

-- The <file GUID> is not the same as the document GUID.
+- The <file GUID> is not the same as the page GUID.
 It is the GUID of the file in the CMS_Attachment database table.
 To find the GUID of an attachment, click the attachment in Pages -> Properties -> Attachments and view the URL.

 - The <file name> value can contain any text.

 The system uses the GetFile.aspx page to retrieve uploaded files from the database.
-The page is called whenever you use /getdoc, /getattachment or a direct URL based on the alias path of a CMS.File document.
+The page is called whenever you use /getdoc, /getattachment or a direct URL based on the alias path of a CMS.File page.

 GetFile URLs accept the following query string parameters: